truera/trulens/trulens_eval/examples/README.md

             Compare different models with TruLens in a langchain framework.

+        - `langchain_summarize.ipynb`

+            A summarization model using langchain.
+This type of model does not take as input a piece of text but rather a set of documents.

 - `vector-dbs/`

     Collection of examples that makes use of vector databases for context